vkonst/then-lambda/README.md

         .then(() => { return thenCtx });
 }
 ```
-Alternatively, any ".then" function may stop further processing and cause the request to be immediately responded like that:
+Alternatively, any ".then" function may stop further processing and cause the request to be immediately responded like this:
 ```javascript
 function kmsDecrypt(thenCtx) {
     // ...